jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ### Volume types

-* GP2: used for most workload up to 16 TB at 16000 IOPS max  (3 IOPS per GB brustable to 3000)
+* **GP2**: used for most workload up to 16 TB at 16000 IOPS max  (3 IOPS per GB brustable to 3000)
-* io 1: critical app with large database workloads. max ratio 50:1 IOPS/GB.
+* **io 1**: critical app with large database workloads. max ratio 50:1 IOPS/GB.
 Min 100 iops and 4G to 16T
-* st 1: Streaming workloads requiring consistent, fast throughput at a low price.
+* **st 1**: Streaming workloads requiring consistent, fast throughput at a low price.
 For Big data, Data warehouses, Log processing, Apache Kafka
-* sc 1: throughput oriented storage.
+* **sc 1**: throughput oriented storage.
 500G- 16T, 500MiB/s.
 Max IOPs at 250.
 Used for cold HDD, and infrequently accessed data.

 Encryption has a minimum impact on latency.
 It encrypts data at rest and during snapshots.

 Instance store is a volume attached to the instance, used for root folder.
 It is a ephemeral storage but has millions read per s and 700k write IOPS.
-It provides the best disk performance and can be used to have high performance cache for our application.
+It provides the best disk performance and can be used to have high performance cache for our applications.

 ![5](./images/ephemeral.png)